 The Gleaning & Food Rescue Program gleans and rescues fresh vegetables from Intervale farms and farms in Chittenden County.
 Our Fair Share Program then distributes this food, every week, at no cost, to 150 households and 15 social service agencies.
 We provide community members and organizations access to fresh, local food from farms they know.
 The Fair Share Program also provides nutrition education, cooking skills, and resources for participants to connect them with nourishing food all year long.

 The Intervale Gleaning and Food Rescue Program is a proud member of the Vermont Gleaning Collective – a collective of gleaning organizations throughout the state committed to building a dependable food system.

 Our Fair Share Program

 Income eligible community members and social service agencies sign up each spring for our 16-week Fair Share Program (July-October).
 For individuals and families, the share averages 6-8 pounds of local vegetables a week and for social service agencies the share averages 20-50 pounds a week (depending on how many individuals are being served).
 Pickups take place every Monday afternoon at the Intervale Center.
-Hunger Free Vermont attends each Fair Share pick-up to provide taste tastes, culinary demonstrations and engage with participants in food and nutrition education activities.
+Hunger Free Vermont attends each Fair Share pick-up to provide taste tests, culinary demonstrations and engage with participants in food and nutrition education activities.

 A Community Driven Program